flipphillips/FPTools/README.md

 ![](icon.png)

-v 0.1.13
+v 0.1.14

 A set Mathematica tools I frequently use for debugging, introspection &c.
+**Note that there is a bunch of seemingly unrelated stuff in recent versions.
+This is because I am using this to easily distribute some tools for my classes this semester.
+At some point I'll refactor all this out, but for now it remains!**

 For the time being, a small amount of documentation can be had by looking in the Mathematica Help Browser under "Add-ons and Packages".